FindZebra/fz-openqa/README.md

 ```
 To run ElasticSearch navigate to the `elasticsearch-7.14.1` folder in the terminal and run `./bin/elasticsearch`.

-5. Run something using the environment
+5. Run something using the poetry environment

 ```shell
 poetry run python <file.py>